-Application has been made to the Department of Environmental Affairs & Development Planning (DEDA&DP) for Environmental Authorisation and this document is currently being subjected to a 30-day public review period.
-All comments raised in relation to the Draft BAR will be considered, and where appropriate, changes will be incorporated into the Final BAR for submission to the competent authority (the DEA&DP) for their final decision-making.
+Application has been made to the Department of Environmental Affairs & Development Planning (DEDA&DP) for Environmental Authorisation and this document was subjected to a 30-day public review period.
+All comments raised in relation to the Draft BAR were considered, and where appropriate, changes have been incorporated into this Revised Draft BAR.
+This document will be subjected to an additional 30-day public review period.
+All comments raised in relation to this Revised Draft BAR were considered, and where appropriate, changes have been incorporated into this Revised Draft BAR.
+This document will be subjected to an additional 30-day public review period.
+All comments raised in relation to this Revised Draft BAR will be considered, and where appropriate, changes will be incorporated into the Final BAR for submission to the competent authority (the DEA&DP) for their final decision-making.
 Note that while I&AP contact information is not disclosed as part of this report, all contact details of I&APs will be included in the final BAR to the DEA&DP and will become part of the public record.

 The most pertinent details regarding the environmental process are captured in this executive summary.
-Full details are provided in the rest of the Draft BAR and the Appendices, which, inter alia, contains the full specialist reports.
+Full details are provided in the rest of the Draft BAR and the Appendices, which, inter alia, contains the full specialist report.